 To learn more about Johnson University Florida, choose from the options below:

-Johnson University Florida is located in the small town setting of Kissimmee, Florida, less than an hour from Orlando.
+Johnson University Florida is located in the small town setting of Kissimmee, Florida, in the suburbs of Orlando.

-If you want to see Johnson University Florida for yourself, plan a visit.
+If you are interested in seeing Johnson University Florida for yourself, plan a visit.
 The best way to reach campus is to take Florida Turnpike to Kissimmee, or book a flight to the nearest airport, Orlando International.